Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-liquid-staking-mechanics.md

 * Minimum value to stake — 1 AVAX.

+* Stake can only be a whole number.

 * Maximum value to stake — unlimited, at the user’s discretion.

 The requirements when unstaking are:

 * Minimum value to unstake — 0 AVAX.

+* Unstaking allows fractional numbers.

 * Maximum value to unstake — staked amount + % of the reward, up to the user’s balance.